 2. Sleep Apnea

 Issues like these are often addressed through lifestyle changes or medications.
 Seniors can consult with their doctor to learn about the best treatment options for their particular problem.

 Sleep Awareness Tips for the Aging

-These simple tips will help you or the Senior you love make the most out of their sleep routine.
+These simple tips will help you make the most out of your sleep routine.